How To Become an AWS Developer

 After finishing the training to become an AWS Certified Developer, the student will have a firm grasp of AWS fundamentals, be fluent in cloud storage technologies, and be able to deploy a finished cloud application to AWS.
 The ability to publish Amazon Web Services for the application will also be a valuable skill.
 This will allow other developers to utilize API capabilities provided by the application.

 Where can I apply?

 There are tons of hiring resources available for AWS Certified professionals.
 Careers in IT security, DevOps, automation, machine learning, and IT architecting can all use AWS certified developers.
 Amazon can hire you for one.
 Also, Upwork is another great employment marketplace for freelance AWS skills.
 Potential employers can view credentials and even read reviews submitted by past employers after you’ve gotten a few projects under your belt.
 Upwork is also a great place to view the qualifications of others with similar skill sets to gauge where to be in your career.

 AWS Developers typically average around $100K/year for salaries depending on location.
 Amazon makes it easy to maintain a skill-set in the future as well.
 They constantly update and augment their certification programs with refresher courses offered to keep you on the cutting edge of the latest cloud computing technology.

 Are you already a fan of Amazon’s growth, and you want to mimic that growth in your career?
-Reach out to ONLC today, and we’ll help you enroll in their AWS Developer Certification classes from the comfort of your own home.
+Reach out to ONLC today, and we’ll help you enroll in AWS Developer Certification training classes from the comfort of your own home.